Ninka-Rex/Stellar/README.md

 | `/a` | Add to queue but do not start |
 | `/s` | Start the queue scheduler |

-A second invocation forwards to the running instance over a local socket.
-See [command_line_help.md](command_line_help.md) for the full reference and edge cases.

 ## License 📜

 Copyright (C) 2026 Ninka_.
 Stellar is free software released under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).
 You may redistribute and modify it under the terms of that license.
 See [LICENSE](LICENSE) for the full text.